deepjavalibrary/djl/examples/docs/InferenceTutorial.md

 # Build your first Inference Application

 ## Introduction
-Welcome to the djl.ai world.
+Welcome to the Deep Java Library (DJL) world.
-djl.ai is an API designed to deal with all kinds of Deep Learning tasks.
+DJL is an API designed to deal with all kinds of Deep Learning tasks.
 You are able to create, train and do inference with Deep Learning models.

-In this tutorial, you create your first application to use djl.ai for Deep Learning Inference.
+In this tutorial, you create your first application to use DJL for Deep Learning Inference.
 You implement an [Object Detection application](https://en.wikipedia.org/wiki/Object_detection) based on pre-trained ResNet-50 SSD model.